leancodepl/corelibrary/docs/quick_start/index.md

 ## Generating initial migrations

 Once local cluster has been deployed we can generate initial migrations.
 Begin by navigating, to the `backend/src/Apps/ProjectName.Migrations` directory.
-Generate initial migrations using the `dotnet ef` tool (install it via `dotnet tool install --global dotnet-ef`):
+Generate initial migrations using the `dotnet ef` tool (install it via `dotnet tool restore`):

 ```sh
 # It does not need to point to a real database